-- and the most effective light management practices available (best available technology) shall be utilized to minimize light trespass.
-Conflicts with other applicable state and/or federal laws or regulations may be resolved in a similar manner. - h.
+- 1 and the most effective light management practices available (best available 2 technology) shall be utilized to minimize light trespass.
+Conflicts with other 3 applicable state and/or federal laws or regulations may be resolved in a similar 4 manner.
+5 h.
 The use of up-lighting shall be prohibited after 10:00PM during the turtle nesting season.
-However, up-lighting associated with building façade illumination may be utilized until midnight during the turtle nesting season. - 9 1-7 Specifications of Groundwater/Wellhead Impact Report.
-Applicant's proposing development within a protected wellhead area as defined in LDC Chapter 4 shall provide a report prepared by an engineer or geologist duly licensed in the State of Florida containing the following minimum information: - 14 (a) Accurate description of all current/proposed onsite activities; - (b) List of hazardous waste stored onsite with quantities and method of disposal; - (c) Location of any underground and above ground storage tanks; - (d) Location of any outside storage areas with description of materials; - (e) Location and status of any existing monitoring wells; - (f) Current/proposed best management practices; - 20 (g) Current/proposed spill response plan; - (h) Description of current/proposed stormwater treatment; - 22 (i) Description of current/proposed wastewater treatment; - 23 (j) List of State or federal permits facility operates under; - (k) Evidence of the probably impact of the proposed development on the ground water supply and recharge potential of the area and existing wellhead, etc. - 26 (I) Be subjected to periodic inspections for compliance with the above.
+However, up-lighting associated with building façade illumination may be 6 7 utilized until midnight during the turtle nesting season.
+8 9 1-7 Specifications of Groundwater/Wellhead Impact Report.
+Applicant's proposing development within a wellhead protection area (WHPA) as defined in LDC Chapter 4 10 11 shall provide a report prepared by an engineer or geologist duly licensed in the State of Florida.
+Based on analysis and comment by the water provider and/or the County, 12 13 the applicant may be required to expand their report by: 14 (1) completion of a Phase I and/or Phase II evaluation of the project site; and/or 15 (2) conduct groundwater modeling to assess potential impacts to the groundwater 16 resource within the WHPA.
+17 18 The report shall contain the following minimum information: 19 20 (a) Accurate description of all current/proposed onsite activities; 21 (b) List of hazardous waste stored onsite with quantities and method of disposal; 22 (c) Location of any existing or proposed underground and above ground storage tanks; 23 (d) Location of any existing or proposed outside storage areas with description of 24 materials; - 25 (e) Location and status of any existing or proposed monitoring wells; - 26 (f) Current/proposed best management practices; - 27 (g) Current/proposed spill response plan;

+- 28 (h) Description of current/proposed stormwater treatment; - 29 (i) Description of current/proposed wastewater treatment; - 30 (j) List of State or federal permits facility operates under; - 31 (k) Evidence of the probable impact of the proposed development on the ground water supply and recharge potential of the area and existing wellhead, etc. (i.e., calculation of extent pervious surface); - 34 (I) Be subjected to periodic inspections for compliance with the above.